bob123456678/TrainControl/Readme.md

 * v1.5.3 [12/22/21]
     - Alt-G is now mapped to the "go" button (turns on the power, was F2 prior to v1.4.0)
     - Added forward and reverse labels to loc direction buttons
-    - Fix layout display bug when multiple instance of the same accessory were present
+    - Fixed layout display bug when multiple instance of the same accessory were present

 * v1.5.2 [12/20/21]
     - Connection will no longer fail upon encountering text labels in the layout